 For both men and women, when playing tennis, underwear is an important consideration.
 You should wear supportive sports underwear that holds everything in place, therefore preventing injury with excessive game play.

 There are hundreds of tennis rackets, tennis balls and racket strings on the market, each suited to different levels of skill.
-Some of the best tennis brands in 2018 include Wilson, Head, Prince, and Yonex, all of which have equipment varying in price for all types of players.
+Some of the best tennis brands in 2019 include Wilson, Head, Prince, and Yonex, all of which have equipment varying in price for all types of players.
 As a novice you should choose a racket that is best for beginners.

 With practice, tennis is a rewarding, thrilling sport that will get you moving while relying on strategy.
 Spend as much time as you can on the court, get the right equipment, and try different types of gameplay; both singles and doubles.
 Over time, you’ll find your preference.
 If you want to become a professional, seek a qualified tennis coach near you (UK) or search for one in the US.